onaio/help/faqs/_posts/2014-09-23-starter-forms.md

 category: faq
 ---

-We've created several helpful XLSForms for you to download and use as a starting point:
+We've created several helpful XLSForms for you to download and use as a starting point.
+All of these XLSForms can also be found in the [Starter Forms](https://preview.ona.io/betatester/2839) project under the **betatester** account.
+Feel free to submit some data and view them using **Maps** and **Summary Charts**.

 ### Survey on Household Characteristics